Axis remarked Il-2s

 Artwork made for the book on Il-2 by Jason Moore.

-Image of an Il-2 captured and remarked by Humgarians.
-It is a model of early 1942, with the wooden fuselage streghtened by four fasteners.
+Image of an Il-2 captured by Humgarians.
+It was a model of early 1942, with the wooden fuselage streghtened by four fasteners.
 The black amoeba still visible on the tail suggests that the plane was built in Zavod 18, and had metallic wings.
-Some light zones have been added over the camouflage, probably to fit better the Hungarian ones.
+Strangely, the red stars hadn't any thin white outline that were typical of the production of Zavod 18 from mid 1941 to the summer of 1943.

-National markings appear still uncomplete, and the yellow recognition bands are missing, but I suppose they were added later because it was too dangerous to fly such a plane without very evident markings.
+The same plane after having ben remarked.
+Hungarian marking appear still uncomplete, only a white band was painted on the tail to cover rte red stars; the colrful tail and the yellow recognition bands drawn on profiles from many sources are missing, but one can suppose they were added later because it was too dangerous to fly such a plane without very evident Hungarian markings.

 Click on the profile to see a larger 3 views drawing.